dracula/draculatheme.com/blog/32-new-dracula-themes-for-2020.md

 ---
 title: "32 New Dracula Themes For 2020"
-excerpt: "Before I start working like crazy on Dracula Pro, I decided to spend my entire weekend doing some housekeeping on the original Dracula project."
+excerpt: "Before I start working like crazy on Dracula PRO, I decided to spend my entire weekend doing some housekeeping on the original Dracula project."
 date: "2020-01-14"
 author:
   name: Zeno Rocha